-This has prompted consideration of the role of the financial community in addressing racial diversity.
-The sector itself has a poor track-record on diversity in all its guises, but particularly on racial diversity.
+This has prompted consideration of the role of the financial community in addressing racial diversity1.
+The sector itself has a poor track-record on diversity in all its guises, but particularly on racial diversity2.
 Some institutions have moved to increase diversity.
 BlackRock Inc., for example, has committed to increase its Black workforce by 30% by 2024 and double the proportion of senior leaders who are Black from the current 3% level.
-Fiona Reynolds, the chief executive officer of the London-based Principles for Responsible Investment (PRI), has argued that the financial sector needs to do better itself in supporting racial diversity.
+Fiona Reynolds, the chief executive officer of the London-based Principles for Responsible Investment (PRI), has argued that the financial sector needs to do better itself in supporting racial diversity3.

 For asset managers like WHEB the issue has three main dimensions.
 The first two embody how we address racial diversity in our interactions with companies that we invest in, and the third focuses on how WHEB itself addresses the issue in our own business.

 Diversity in product impact – WHEB’s Impact Engine

 As clients will hopefully know, WHEB’s investment philosophy is squarely focused on companies that supply products and services that deliver clear positive social and environmental impact.
 At the heart of our investment process is our ‘impact engine’ that is designed to capture the multi-dimensional nature of this positive impact.
 One of these dimensions involves an assessment of who the customers are for the company’s products and services and how vulnerable or under-served they are.
 Healthcare products that are explicitly aimed at the elderly or young, for example, score more highly on this dimension than interventions that are undifferentiated and address the whole population.